engcang/exploration-algorithms/README.md

 # Exploration-algorithms
 + How to build, install and run open-source exploration algorithms
 + The repo provides ready-to-go `Docker` image
++ Algorithms are:
+  + NBVP - Receding Horizon "Next-Best-View" Planner for 3D Exploration
+  + GBP - Graph-based Path Planning for Autonomous Robotic Exploration in Subterranean Environments
+  + GBP2 - Autonomous Teamed Exploration of Subterranean Environments using Legged and Aerial Robots
+  + MBP - Motion Primitives-based Path Planning for Fast and Agile Exploration using Aerial Robots
+  + AEP - Efficient Autonomous Exploration Planning of Large-Scale 3-D Environments
+  + UFOExplorer - UFOExplorer: Fast and Scalable Sampling-Based Exploration With a Graph-Based Planning Structure
+  + FUEL - FUEL: Fast UAV Exploration Using Incremental Frontier Structure and Hierarchical Planning
+  + DSVP - DSVP: Dual-Stage Viewpoint Planner for Rapid Exploration by Dynamic Expansion
+  + TARE - TARE: A Hierarchical Framework for Efficiently Exploring Complex 3D Environments
+  + RHEM - Uncertainty-aware receding horizon exploration and mapping using aerial robots
+  + GLocal - A Unified Approach for Autonomous Volumetric Exploration of Large Scale Environments Under Severe Odometry Drift
+  + OIPP - An Efficient Sampling-Based Method for Online Informative Path Planning in Unknown Environments
+  + PredRecon - PredRecon: A Prediction-boosted Planning Framework for Fast and High-quality Autonomous Aerial Reconstruction

 <br>